Pamela Anderson: 2000s: Rise to media prominence

-In December 2005, NBC cut a video of Anderson pole dancing to Elton John's "The Red Piano", saying that the footage was inappropriate for prime time.
-The video was shown on huge screens during the event, while John played "The Bitch is Back".
-In March 2006, it was announced that Anderson would receive a star on Canada's Walk of Fame due to her many years as a model and actress, only the second model to receive a star.
-In April 2006, Anderson hosted Canada's Juno Awards, becoming the first non-singer and model to do so.

-Anderson appeared in the 2006 mockumentary Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, in which the title character becomes obsessed with her and plans to abduct and marry her.
+In March 2006, Anderson received a star on Canada's Walk of Fame.
+In April 2006, she hosted Canada's Juno Awards, becoming the first non-singer and model to do so.
+She also appeared in the 2006 mockumentary Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, in which the title character becomes obsessed with her and plans to abduct and marry her.
 She appears as herself at a book-signing at the end of the film, confronted by Borat in a staged botched abduction.

 Anderson performed on February 13–14, 2008, in a Valentine's Day strip-tease act at the Crazy Horse cabaret in Paris.
 Anderson then starred in the reality series Pam: Girl on the Loose.

 In December 2009, Anderson guest-starred as Genie of the Lamp in the pantomime Aladdin at the New Wimbledon Theatre in Wimbledon, in southwest London.
 Anderson took over the role from comedian Ruby Wax, with former EastEnders actress Anita Dobson and comedian Paul O'Grady also booked for the role.